 It is important to note that despite the rise in concentration, the measured H₂S values remain well below the tolerance limits.
 The maximum concentration of 7.25 ppmV is below the 10 ppmV limit for prolonged exposure over 8 hours and much lower than the critical threshold of 16 ppmV, recommended to prevent damage to methanation equipment [16].
 This demonstrates that CAA remains effective for treating biogas even after 8 hours of operation.
 A notable point is that the activated carbon did not reach its breakthrough time during the 10-hour experiment.
 The breakthrough time is defined as the point when the H₂S concentration at the outlet of the filter reaches half of the initial concentration (approximately 40-50 ppmV).
 The absence of breakthrough time indicates that the activated carbon continued to capture H₂S effectively throughout the entire duration of the experiment without the gas escaping the filtration system.

 3.2.2.2.
-H₂S Removal efficiency (re) over time for 30 g of CAA
+H₂S Removal efficiency over time for 30 g of CAA

 Figure 4 presents the removal efficiency (RE) of H₂S over time for 30 g of cashew tree branch-based activated carbon (CAA).
 This figure shows an initially very high removal efficiency, close to 100 % at the beginning of the filtration, but with a rapid decline in efficiency after the first few minutes.
 From 100 minutes, the efficiency drops significantly to around 91 % at 200 minutes.
 This decrease in removal efficiency indicates that the activated carbon begins to saturate and its adsorption capacity diminishes.

 From 200 minutes, the removal efficiency stabilizes around 91 % and remains constant until the end of the experiment (700 minutes).
 This suggests that, although the carbon is saturated and the adsorption capacity decreases, it continues to adsorb a significant amount of H₂S, maintaining a high removal rate even after a long period of filtration.
-The removal efficiency of H₂S by the CAA remains very high, at 90.9 % over the 8-hour duration.
+The removal efficiency of H₂S by CAA remains very high, at 90.9 % over the 8-hour duration.
 This level of efficiency demonstrates the ability of the activated carbon to effectively remove a large amount of H₂S, even after several hours of filtration.
 This is attributed to the high quality of the cashew tree branch-based activated carbon, which has an optimal porous structure allowing for prolonged adsorption [17; 18].

 Figure 3: Variation of H₂S concentration over time for a mass of 30 g of CAA